conjoon/lumen-app-email/README.md

 # conjoon/lumen-app-email ![MIT](https://img.shields.io/github/license/conjoon/lumen-app-email) ![Tests](https://github.com/conjoon/lumen-app-email/actions/workflows/run.tests.yml/badge.svg)
-Laravel/Lumen Microservice for RESTful communication with IMAP/SMTP servers.
+A service for IMAP/SMTP email messaging based on Lumen.

 ## What is lumen-app-email?
 **conjoon/lumen-app-email** is a PHP application built with [Lumen](https://lumen.laravel.com).
-It provides the REST API implementation according to [conjoon\/rest-api-description\#rest-api-email](conjoon/rest-api-description) and serves as a lightweight backend providing functionality for reading, writing and sending email messages.
+It provides the Backend API implementation according to [conjoon\/rest-api-description\#rest-api-email](conjoon/rest-api-description) and serves as a lightweight backend providing functionality for reading, writing and sending email messages.
 <br />
 It is a ready-to-use backend for accessing IMAP/SMTP-Servers with minimal setup required.